-In October, 2003, the Supreme Court upheld a decision of the Court of Domestic Relations of Kobe, which rejected the assignment of a lawyer who did not have Japanese nationality and who was recommended by the Hyogo Bar Association.
-After that, in March, 2003, the Sendai and Tokyo Bas Associations nominated lawyers who did not have Japanese nationality to become members of the mediation committees for domestic relations or to become judicial commissioners.
-In 2007, four bar associations from Sendai, Tokyo, Osaka and Hyogo nominated 5 lawyers to become members of mediation committees and bar associations have recommended lawyers who do not have Japanese nationality to the courts every year since then, but they have, however, been rejected by the courts in question.
-The Government has taken a position in favor of the courts, by not exercising its authority over such situation.
+In October, 2003, the Supreme Court upheld a decision of Kobe Family Court, which rejected the assignment as a member of mediation committee for family affairs of a lawyer recommended by Hyogo Bar Association who did not have Japanese nationality.
+After that, in March, 2006, Sendai and Tokyo Bar Associations nominated lawyers without Japanese nationality to become members of the mediation committees for family affairs or to become judicial commissioners.
+In 2007, four bar associations, Sendai, Tokyo, Osaka and Hyogo nominated 5 lawyers to become members of mediation committees and since then bar associations have recommended lawyers without Japanese nationality to courts every year, but they have been rejected by the courts in question until 2013.
+The Supreme Court has not exercised its authority over such situation.
+However, the Supreme Court itself had assigned a lawyer with foreign nationality for a member of mediation committees of civil affairs of the Summary Court in Nishiyodogawa, Osaka from 1974 to 1988.

-The rejection of the nominations of lawyers who do not have Japanese nationality as members of the mediation committees and judicial commissioners merely because of their nationality is not prescribed by domestic laws and it does not abide by the principles of law.
-Especially, with regard to lawyers, it does not matter what their specialized areas are and experts who have the necessary and specialized knowledge to solve legal disputes should be assigned.
-The nationality of such person should also not be a problem.
+The rejection of the nominations of lawyers with foreign nationality as members of the mediation committees and judicial commissioners merely because of their nationality is not prescribed by domestic laws and it does not abide by the principles of law.
+Especially, with regard to lawyers, they are qualified as specialists to solve legal disputes.
+Considering the precedent above-mentioned, too, the nationality of such person should also not be a concern.

-In the Concluding Observations of the CERD concerning the 3rd to 6th periodic reports submitted by Japanese Government, the CERD recommended that Japanese Government to review its position so as to allow competent non-nationals recommended as candidates for mediation to work.164
+In the Concluding Observations of the CERD concerning the 3rd to 6th periodic reports submitted by Japanese Government, the CERD recommended that Japanese Government should review its position so as to allow competent non-nationals to be nominated.207

-5)There is no reasonable reason for a nationality requirement for nomination or assignment to a mediation committee or as a judicial commissioner.
-In particular, many foreign people such as Koreans who are from former colonies of Japan and who lost their Japanese nationality due to the Treaty of Peace with Japan, their offspring, and permanent residents have been living their entire lives in Japan.
-These people sometimes use the mediation system in Japan and it is useful for them to involve members of the mediation committee who have knowledge regarding the unique cultural backgrounds of these permanent residents when conducting their mediation processes.
-Foreign nationals are also sometimes parties to court cases in which judicial commissioner are involved.
+There is no reasonable reason for a nationality requirement for nomination or assignment to a mediation committee or as a judicial commissioner.
+In particular, there lives many foreign people in Japan such as Koreans who are from former colonies of Japan and who lost their Japanese nationality due to the Treaty of Peace with Japan, their offspring, and permanent residents as members of society of Japan.
+These people are also users of mediation system in Japan and there must be many cases where the involvement of members of the mediation committee with knowledge regarding the cultural backgrounds of these permanent residents is useful.
+Foreign nationals also often become parties to court cases in which judicial commissioner are involved.

-Moreover, the current treatment of foreign teachers in public schools and non-national public employees under which they cannot gain the opportunity to get a promotion are unacceptable in terms of the freedom of choice in employment and the principle of legal equality, and they stand in violation of the the ICCPR.
+The current treatment of foreign nationals such as teachers in public schools and non-national public employees under which they cannot gain the opportunity to get a promotion are unacceptable in terms of the freedom of choice of occupation and the principle of legal equality.
+It is clear that such treatment is in violation of the the ICCPR.